Dictionary Home » Reference » Books & Literature » Shakespeare Translator

 Shakespeare's Pronouns

-The second person singular (you, your, yours) is translated to:
+The second-person singular (you, your, yours), however, is translated like so: